 Any council retains the right to form ad hoc committees, as needed, for special circumstances or situations.
 Ad hoc committees are at the discretion of each council, based on a majority vote from the council membership.
 Ad hoc committees should include (but are not limited to) existing council members.
 Outside members should be approved by the appropriate constituency group.
+All faculty members (whether already approved to the council or volunteering from without) must be approved by the Academic Senate.

-All councils should communicate to all District constituents meeting times and locations and encourage non-members to attend and participate via public comment.
+Councils will meet throughout the academic year.
+Certain subcommittees may occasionally need to meet during the summer; however, such meetings should be limited due to contractual full-time faculty leave.
+All councils and subcommittees should communicate to all District constituents meeting times and locations and encourage non-members to attend and participate via public comment.